-Our next destination, as guided by a well wisher, was to be a school—Lokniketan.
+Our next destination, as guided by a well-wisher, was to be a school—Lokniketan.
 We never thought that it’ll become a nostalgic memory.
 We thought it will be a small school but we’re all shocked as we set to find out the address of this school in Ratanpur; a small town in north Gujarat.
-The principal guided us the way and told us to reach at the main gate.
+The principal guided us the way and told us to reach the main gate.
 When we reached the main gate, I was clean-bowled!

 There was a band waiting for us and as we reached near the gate, beautiful music welcomed us.
 We’re offered a warm traditional Hindu welcome.
-There were a crowd of almost 100 students and few teachers to welcome us and they took us respectfully near the prayer hall.
+There was a crowd of almost 100 students and few teachers to welcome us and they took us respectfully near the prayer hall.
 It was almost like the celebration of a king assigned to the throne.
 I was very excited at least as I have never experienced such dashing welcome before.

 We entered the prayer area that was a huge hall.
 The principal introduced us to all the students—who were already waiting for us—and told us about the founder of the school and his story.
 It was mega-school spread in acres and acres of land.
 But this is not it; the founder built 15 such schools in Gujarat.
-After the prayer, we had a good talk with students and interacted with lot of them who stay in the premises.
+After the prayer, we had a good talk with students and interacted with a lot of them who stay on the premises.

 Next morning, we got up early and sat for the prayers.
 Thereafter, I wanted to share the message of cleanliness with the students.
-Actually, the students clean the premises everyday but I added some spice.
+Actually, the students clean the premises every day but I added some spice.
 I made a fictional character called SAFAI-MAN that means something like a super-hero.
 It clicked with the children and they got crazy with this idea.
 Suddenly, a stereotype boring activity became so interesting that almost all of them took part.
-Within no time, the whole school wad clean and tidy.
+Within no time, the whole school was clean and tidy.

 Finally, after delicious breakfast, we had to leave.
 We addressed a small group of students and again were escorted by this band till the gate.
 I don’t like such special treatment much, but this was selfless and hence I also accepted it with great love and happiness!